azeemgulwani/student-expense-tracker-master/README.md

-# Student Expense Tracker (React Native + Expo + SQLite)
+# Student Expense Tracker (React Native + Expo + SQLite + Charts)

 A mobile **Student Expense Tracker** built with **React Native**, **Expo Go**, and **SQLite**.
-The app lets you record expenses, filter them by date, see totals, and edit or delete entries.
+The app lets you record expenses, filter them by date, see totals, edit or delete entries, and includes a **Spending by Category bar chart** using real SQLite data.
 All data is saved locally on the device using SQLite.

 ---